MA Islam and Education

 Entry requirements

-Students may also enter with up to 80 Level 7 credits via the Recognition of Prior Learning (RPL).
+Typical offer: Candidates will generally need an honours degree from a UK university or an overseas university as an equivalent, as confirmed by UK ENIC (formerly NARIC).
+Students may also enter with up to 60 Level 7 credits via the Recognition of Prior Learning (RPL).

 Please note that this course is not a teaching qualification nor does it lead to Qualified Teacher Status.
-If applicants wish to pursue a teaching qualification (such as a PGCE in teaching route), they can apply to Newman University (or other universities that offer such courses) and will need a UK equivalent bachelor’s level degree (Level 6) as an essential entry requirement.
+If applicants wish to pursue a teaching qualification (such as a PGCE in teaching route), they can apply to Newman University (or other universities that offer such courses).

 Fees and funding